Uranium in the environment: In animals

 Uranium causes reproductive defects and other health problems in rodents, frogs and other animals.
 Uranium was also shown to have cytotoxic, genotoxic and carcinogenic effects in animals.
 It has been shown in rodents and frogs that water-soluble forms of uranium are teratogenic.

 In soil and microbiology

 Bacteria and Pseudomonadota, such as Geobacter and Burkholderia fungorum (strain Rifle), can reduce and fix uranium in soil and groundwater.
-These bacteria change soluble U(VI) into the highly insoluble complex-forming U(IV) ion, hence stopping chemical leaching.
+These bacteria change soluble Uranium(VI) into the highly insoluble complex-forming Uranium(IV) ion, hence stopping chemical leaching.

 It has been suggested that it is possible to form a reactive barrier by adding something to the soil which will cause the uranium to become fixed.
 One method of doing this is to use a mineral (apatite) while a second method is to add a food substance such as acetate to the soil.
 This will enable bacteria to reduce the uranium(VI) to uranium(IV), which is much less soluble.
 In peat-like soils, the uranium will tend to bind to the humic acids; this tends to fix the uranium in the soil.